Updated: Nov 15, 2021

 If someone showed you a picture of a menorah, what would your first thought be?

-In 1948, Israel had a design contest to find the right symbol for the new State and on February 2nd, 1949, Gabriel and Maxim Shamir, two brothers submitted the design that won the heart of the committee.
-The final design that we see on all Israeli documents today, the 7-branched menorah, flanked by two olive branches, includes the original entry from the Shamir brothers and elements from other submissions.
+In 1948, when Israel established its independence, we held a design contest to find the right symbol for the new State!
+On February 2nd, 1949, the brothers Gabriel and Maxim Shamir submitted the design that won the heart of the committee, the design that we see on all Israeli documents today: the 7-branched menorah, flanked by two olive branches, which includes the original entry from the Shamir brothers and elements from other submissions.

 The design depicts the Menorah from the Arch of Titus and may also be based on the biblical prophet Zecharia’s vision that describes a menorah with olive trees on either side.
 Olive branches are also associated with peace in Jewish tradition and represent Israel’s will to live peacefully.

-If we can take this symbol and live up to its full potential - now that would be the ultimate prize.
+Imagine if we can take this symbol and live up to its full potential - now that would be the ultimate prize!